ftnt-dspille/fsr-noc-automation/content/chapter-04-jinja/03-using-jinja-in-soar.md

 #### 1. Create Your Test Playbook

 1. Navigate to **Automation > Playbooks**
+2. Create a new collection called `00 - Jinja Practice`
-2. Create a new playbook in your workshop collection:
+3. Create a new playbook in your workshop collection:
     - **Name**: `Testing Variables`
     - **Description**: `Practice creating and using Jinja2 variables`
-3. Click **Create**
+4. Click **Create**

 #### 2. Configure the Start Step